vokal/VOKMockUrlProtocol/README.md

 - have the `.json` extension to always return an `HTTP/1.1 200 Success` with `Content-type: text/json` and the content of the `.json` file; or
 - have the `.http` extension to parse an HTTP response with the following format:
   - status on the first line
-  - headers on the following lines (or a blank line for no headers)
+  - headers on the following lines
   - blank line
-  - body on the following lines (or another blank line for no body)
+  - body on the following lines

 Example HTTP responses: